 But, no matter which method you choose, it is important to start with perfectly clean cilantro.

-Give it a swish in cool water to get rid of any dirt, grit, or dust clinging to its lovely leaves.
-Then, because excess water will create damaging ice crystals, be sure to thoroughly dry it.
-I tend to spin it in a salad spinner and then lay it on layers of paper towels that I roll up around the cilantro to soak up any bits of excess moisture.
+Give it a swish in cool water to get rid of any dirt, grit, or dust clinging to its leaves.
+Then, because excess water will create damaging ice crystals, be sure to dry it thoroughly.
+One way to do this is to spin it in a salad spinner and then lay on layers of paper towel.
+Starting at one end of the towel, roll up, encasing the cilantro, to soak up any bits of excess moisture.

-Method 1: Freeze Cilantro Leaves In a Bag
+Method 1: Freeze Cilantro Leaves in a Bag

 Method 2: Freeze Cilantro In Cubes